-It’s not a coincidence that performance assessment’s popularity plunged among our public schools.
-A performance assessment is a time-consuming test to administer.
-It is not a practical evaluation for districts that are bounded to specific testing restrictions.
-This type of evaluation takes longer to design, to implement and to grade.
+Performance assessments popularity plunged among public schools because of its design limitation to predict academic achievement, quickly and cheaply.
+A performance assessment is a time-consuming test to design, to administer and to grade.
+It is not a practical evaluation for districts that are confined to specific testing requirements and money.
 The data results from these assessments are not instantaneously.
-It takes about a two weeks to collect and analyze the results.
+It takes about a two weeks to collect and to analyze the results.

-Because these multiple choice assessments are cost-effective and faster diagnostic test, they are preferred over a performance assessment.
-Most of these tests are pre-packaged bulk evaluations, which can be automatically corrected by a Scantron machine.
-No longer do districts have to allocate funds or time for teacher training or a school coach.
+However, multiple choice assessments are cost-effective and faster diagnostic tools.
+These tests are pre-packaged bulk evaluations, which can be automatically corrected by a Scantron machine.
+No longer do districts have to allocate funds or time for teacher training.
 It does make the process easier for schools.

-But faster, cheaper and easier is not always a better way for our students.
+But faster, cheaper and easier is not always a better way for students or predicting academic achievement.

-A performance assessment maybe a more resource intensive evaluation, but it is a more accurately indicator of how well students can apply what they have learned.
+A performance assessment maybe more of a resource intensive evaluation, but it is a more accurate indicator of how well students can apply what they have learned.
 These assessments also quantify how a student is using prior knowledge to reinforce new grade-level content.
-The data it reveals is valuable in understanding how a student retains and transfers content being taught.
-It is unfortunate that these assessments are no longer being used by all our public schools.
+The data it reveals is valuable in understanding how well a student retains, transfers, utilizes content being taught in the classroom.

 Beyond Basic Skills: The Role of Performance Assessment in Achieving 21st Century Standards of Learning